 Viralimalai is a small town situated at a distance of 30-km from Tiruchirappalli and 40-km from Pudukkottai.
 It is famous for its Murugan temple and the Peacock sanctuary.
 The town is bestowed with a large number of wild peacocks, which roam around the Murugan temple.

 Situated at Thirukokarnam, the museum is located near the Pudukkottai station, at a distance of 40 km from Trichy.
 The rare collections in the sections of Geology, Zoology, Paintings, Anthropology, Epigraphy, Historical Records, etc., are very interesting.
 The museum is open on all days except Mondays.
+St. John's Church is the earliest Church of Trichy built in 1812.
+It has louver doors, which open to convert it into an airy pavilion.
+The surrounding cemetery is also interesting.

+St. John's Church is the earliest Church of Trichy built in 1812.
+It has louver doors, which open to convert it into an airy pavilion.
+The surrounding cemetery is also interesting.
 One of the popular pilgrimage sites of the Muslims in Tamil Nadu, the Nagore Dargah of Meeran Sahib Abdul Qadir Shahul Hamid Badshah is a spiritual shrine in South India.
 It has beautiful domed arches and lovely minarets.
 The golden dome building houses three tombs in three separate chambers.
 The doors of these chambers are made of silver.
 In the tombs lay buried the mortal remains of Meeran Sahib, his son Syed Mohammed Yusuf and his daughter-in-law.
 The most unique thing about this dargah are the Hindu rituals which are followed here, a fine example of harmonious co-existence.
 The Dargah is also visited by Hindus and is a fine example of the harmonious co-existence of Hindu - Muslim communities.

 The Rock Fort temple complex in Tiruchirappalli is a collection of three temples - the Manikka Vinayakar temple at the foot of the hill, the Uchhi Pillayar Koyil at the top of the hill and the Taayumaanavar Koyil (Shivastalam) on the hill.
 This Shivastalam is a rock cut temple on a hill and is the most prominent landmark in Tiruchirappalli that can be reached by a flight of steps on the way to the famous Ucchi Pillayar temple.